lugrao/blackjack/README.md

-# Blackjack
+# Blackjack CLI
-Un blackjack con reglas simplificadas para seguir aprendiendo OOP con Python.
+A command line blackjack game with simplified rules.